amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 number of key features like ensuring our user account and files are available throughout the HPC system.

+You can get more information about queues and hardware at [Queue limits](https://opus.nci.org.au/spaces/Help/pages/236881198/Queue+Limits...) or [Queue structure](https://opus.nci.org.au/spaces/Help/pages/236880996/Queue+Structure+on+Gadi...).

 ## What's in a Node?

 All of the nodes in an HPC system have the same components as your own laptop